Doom modding: Source port era

-Around 1997, interest in Doom WADs began to decline, as attention was drawn to newer games with more advanced technology and more customizable design, including id Software's own Quake and Quake II.
+Around 1997, interest in Doom WADs began to decline, as attention was drawn to newer games with more advanced technology and more customizable design, including id Software's own Quake and Quake II, but a dedicated following continued into the new century, with modern Doom modding becoming more popular than Quake and Quake II modding.

 On December 23, 1997, id Software released the source code to the Doom engine, initially under a restrictive license.
 On October 3, 1999, it was released again under the terms of the GNU GPL-2.0-or-later.
 With the source code available, it became possible for programmers to modify any aspect of the game, remove technical limitations and bugs, and add entirely new features.

 These engine modifications, or Doom source ports, have since become the target for much of the WAD editing activity, and with the decline of MS-DOS, using a source port became the only feasible way to play Doom for most people.
 Several source ports are in active development, and Doom retains a strong following of WAD creators.